vm7md98/Graduation-Project/README.md

 Also, Parthiban, K; Nataraj, R. V says Each program has its requirements.
 Course registration is crucial at educational institutions throughout the academic system.
 Managing course registration for a semester is a time-consuming job that incorporates various factors such as course design, teacher assignment, and timetable.

 Furthermore, course registration for FCFS-based registration will be more time consuming because it will need selecting numerous course instructors who will be teaching multiple courses.
 This study primarily focuses on investigating a Service Oriented Architecture by combining the curriculum, instructor management, and schedule management in order to provide students with a highly available, dependable online course registration platform.
 In our project we need a database to save our data and records after reading many papers we are looking about the difference between different types of databases.
 A. Boicea, F. Radulescu, Laura Ioana Agapin.
 This paper compares and contrasts Oracle Database, a SQL database management system, and Mongo DB, a No SQL document-oriented database management system.
 Theoretical differences, features, constraints, integrity, distribution, system requirements, architecture, query, and insertion times are among the comparison factors.
 We also researched the technical aspects, and we found that our project is possible to implement by using the MongoDB extension that the JavaScript programming language support.
 The most extensive defect of using this method is that we need to learn monody from scratch.

-### 2.4	Operational Feasibility
+#### 2.3.2 Operational Feasibility
 The proposed service will have a positive effect on the organization structure and procedures because it will be less interaction between student, advisor, and others, which means it will reduce the errors that’s made by humans; therefore, it will save time and effort.
 Our system will fit the current registration system as it is a new function of it, therefore it has a small effect on day-to-day operations.
 The only sensible change that may occur is the classes counter that the system is missing.

-### 2.5	Schedule Feasibility
+#### 2.3.3 Schedule Feasibility
 I used [MS Project](https://en.wikipedia.org/wiki/Microsoft_Project) to create a plan for the schedule and time management as shown in `Figure 2` and `Figure 3`.

 ![Figure 2](https://user-images.githubusercontent.com/56771415/188312927-d9e753c4-2964-4f67-8b8b-91f7d3d6fde0.png)
 ![Figure 3](https://user-images.githubusercontent.com/56771415/188312940-ece5cbce-602e-461c-9aa8-57d91d30e873.png)

-### 2.6	Economic Feasibility
+#### 2.3.4 Economic Feasibility
-Here is the table that shows the cost in `Table 1`.
+The above `Table 1` shows the balance and the cost for every asset we chose, it also shows if it's under or above our budget.

 ![Table 1](https://user-images.githubusercontent.com/56771415/188313100-99815d71-ca65-4d04-b784-b155e2f893ff.png)

-### 2.7	Risk Management
+### 2.4 Risk Management
 Risk management is the process of identifying, analyzing, and responding to project risks.
 It includes risk description, probability, impact, and how to mitigate these risks.
 Risk management also includes accepting risk.

-### 2.7.1 Risk Register
+#### 2.4.1 Risk Register
-Here is the table that shows the Register Risk in `Table 2`.

 ![Table 2](https://user-images.githubusercontent.com/56771415/188313245-e5a9f800-6c7b-47a5-b299-b099f947fe59.png)

+The above `Table 2` shows the risks we might face in this project and how we can reduce or remove the risk.

-### 2.8	Requirements gathering
+### 2.5	Requirements gathering
 Here is the table that shows the Requirements gathering in `Table 3`.

 ![Table 3](https://user-images.githubusercontent.com/56771415/188313282-e1c90283-8c03-45b5-9149-458242ed71fe.png)

-### 2.9	Conclusion
+### 2.6	Conclusion
 We believe that our system will solve two major problems we have in our current system, which is the lack of classes and the time needed to register for classes.
 We will solve the first problem which is lack of classes by counting the number of student for each course then display it in the form of report to supervisor which will give him accurate number for each course then he/she can decide how many classes he/she need to open and how many instructors needs for each course.
 For the second problem, our system will suggest or recommend courses to a student, depending on his/her semester or credit and prioritize the course the student need to complete first.
 By fixing these two problems, we will reduce the amount of interaction between the advisor and student and that will make course registration faster, easier and less stressful for both student and advisor.

+The significant challenge that we will face is to test our service on universities portals.
+Also, it won’t be easy to use the universities portal to test our code.
+In our project we need to learn the below skills/languages to create our service:

+- SQLDeveloper (Oracle) or MongoDB: For our database.
+- Node.js or PHP: To link our database to the service.
+- JavaScript (Vanilla or React Library) and Bootstrap: To create our service UI.

 ## Chapter 3: Computing-based Solution/System Analysis
 ### 3.1	Introduction
 The first and foremost purpose of the assignment was to test and analyze the whole system that how it going to be built and how it’s going to fulfill the requirements of the institution.
-The analysis and design part provides a comprehensive idea about the view that how the system will look after the completion.
-The system analysis part will provide Domain requirements, Functional requirements, and Non-functional requirements.
+The analysis and design part provides a comprehensive idea about the view that how the system will look after the completion and how it will get, store, and transfer the data and also gives an idea about the data processing inside the system.
+The system analysis part will provide the cost idea and also provide the UML model of this system so, it would be easy for the developers to read this document and start the development process step by step.
+The edge system analysis provides us is that it enables us to decrease the risks and deal will all the sensitive components efficiently.

 ### 3.2	Domain requirements
 - System must be efficient to fetch complete student information from the college system to calculate courses and generate plan for each student.